mdditt2000/kubernetes-1-19/cis 2.3/ingresslink/README.md

 **Note** F5 IngressLink in **PREVIEW**

 The F5 IngressLink is addressing modern app delivery at scale/large.
-IngressLink is a connector between BIG-IP and Nginx using F5 Container Ingress Service and Nginx Ingress Service.
-The purpose of this page is to documented and simply the configuration and steps required to preview Ingresslink
+IngressLink is a connector between BIG-IP and Nginx using F5 Container Ingress Service and Nginx plus Ingress Service.
+The purpose of this page is to documented the configuration steps required to preview Ingresslink

 ## IngressLink Compatibility Matrix